 Truly, if you’re looking for the top things to do in Cologne Germany, then you can’t afford to miss the KÖLNER DOM.

 At the former fish market square you will find those pretty colourful crooked houses from your Instagram feed.

-Right beside the Cologne Cathedrale you will find Museum Ludwig – a great art museum showcasing works from XX and XXI centuries with contemporary exibitions on photography and modern art.
+You will find it right beside the Cologne Cathedrale – a great art museum showcasing works from XX and XXI centuries with contemporary exhibitions on photography and modern art.

 If you are keen on seeing the city from above for 3,50 Euro you can take an elevator to the top floor of the Cologne second tallest building.
 The advantage here is that you will have the panorama including the Cologne Cathedrale.